peterhal/omakase/README.md

 the packaging/deployment issues, and the JS legacy makes significant improvements in that area unlikely in the foreseeable future.
 See https://github.com/Microsoft/TypeScript/issues/1151 for a discussion of the issues.

-### Why not {Java, Kotlin, C#}?
+### Why not {Java, Kotlin, C#, Scala}?

-While these languages are well designed, and have great tooling, they cannot be made to target the Web (JavaScript VMs) without intolerable performance and/or incompatibility.
+While these languages are well designed and have great tooling, they cannot be made to target the Web (JavaScript VMs) without intolerable performance and/or incompatibility.